 An indisputable advantage of the laptop is that four gigabytes of RAM are soldered on the motherboard, and a removable SODIMM strip is responsible for the remaining four.
 If you replace it with an 8-gigabyte one, you can get considerable 12 gigabytes (by the way, there will also be versions with that much storage on sale).

-And with an M.2 slot with PCIe x4 support, you can add another 8GB of memory for an impressive 20GB total.
 So if something forces you to change your laptop, it is definitely not a lack of memory.

 The same goes for the drive.
 The base is a 256 GB NVMe drive from Western Digital.
 In addition to it, you can also install a 2.5 ″ SATA drive – there is a separate niche for it inside the case.
 This method of expanding disk space will cost you much less than replacing the supplied drive.